asmateus/chatbot/README.md

 # Financial Chat Bot
-Financial chat bot is a simple conversation bot that support user management and conversation storage.
-A simple front-end interface is offered, but it can be entirely from the command line or some kind of client application (samples are provided in `extra`).
+Financial chat bot is a simple conversation bot that supports user management and conversation storage.
+A simple front-end interface is offered, but it can be entirely interacted from the command line, or some kind of client application (samples are provided in `extra`).

 ## Installation
 Make sure you install the following: